vinay030901/insurancetracker/README.md

+1. Business/Technical Context
+Insurance processes often involve multiple steps like submitting applications, document verification, medical checks, and approvals.
+These steps are usually managed manually or across scattered systems, which makes it hard for users to track progress and for teams to collaborate efficiently.

+2. Problem Statement
+Customers do not have an easy way to know the current status of their insurance policy.
+At the same time, internal teams struggle to record and track updates in a structured manner.
+This causes delays, confusion, and poor customer experience.

 🛡 Insurance Tracker – Workflow Automation with Kafka, Redis & Postgres

 > Hackathon Project – Automating insurance claim workflows with real-time event tracking, team notifications, and resilient processing pipeline.